rticommunity/nano-agent/doc/xrce.rst

 - Write DDS samples using a DataWriter on the Agent.
 - Read DDS samples received by a DataReader on the Agent.

-XRCE's client/server model significantly reduces the minimal memory footprint required by an application to use DDS.
+XRCE's client/server model significantly reduces the memory footprint and network bandwidth required by an application to use DDS.

-Additionally, XRCE is a message-oriented protocol which may be carried out over any transport with a Maximum Transport Unit of at least 24 bytes, with standard mappings for TCP/UDP sockets, and Serial lines.
+The XRCE protocol may be carried over any transport that has a Maximum Transmission Unit (MTU) of at least 24 bytes.
+There are standard mappings for TCP/UDP sockets, and Serial Transports.

-The XRCE standard also defines a custom reliability protocol for reliable delivery of messages over unreliable transports, and it supports fragmentation (and reconstruction) of large payloads which exceed the transport's MTU.
+The XRCE standard also defines a reliability protocol for reliable delivery of messages over unreliable transports.
+XRCE also supports fragmentation (and reconstruction) of large data payloads, allowing XRCE to send data larger than the transport's MTU.